Attention-Deficit/Hyperactivity Disorder: Diagnosing ADHD

 - Do not finish tasks

-To diagnose ADHD, your child should receive a full physical examination.
+To diagnose ADHD, your child should receive a full physical exam.
 That includes a discussion of medical history to screen for other conditions that may affect a child's behavior.
-Among the possible causes of ADHD-like behavior are:
+Certain conditions that could mimic ADHD or cause the ADHD-like behaviors are:

-- A sudden life change (such as divorce, a death in the family, or moving)
+- Sudden life changes (such as divorce, a death in the family, or moving)

 - Undetected seizures